oracle/graal/compiler/src/org.graalvm.bisect/src/org/graalvm/bisect/doc-files/ProfBisect.md

 ### Hot compilations

 Proftool collects samples for all executed methods, which is likely more than the number of graal-compiled methods.
-The profile determines the share of the time spent executing graal-compiled methods.
+The profile determines the fraction of the time spent executing graal-compiled methods.
 The tool marks some of the graal-compiled methods with the highest timeshare as *hot*.
 This is a different term than "hot" in the context of HotSpot.
 More precisely, the tool marks some of the method *compilations* as hot, whereas all of the methods we have available (rather than their compilations) were considered hot in HotSpot's terminology.

 The algorithm to mark hot methods works as follows:

 - for each experiment
   - sort all graal-compiled methods (compilations) by their execution period (highest first)
   - mark the first 1 compilations as hot (the number can be adjusted by the `--hot-min-limit` parameter)
   - keep marking the compilations as hot while the total timeshare of hot compilations is less than 90% (`--hot-percentile`) of total graal-compiled method execution and the number of hot compilations is less than 10 (`--hot-max-limit`)

 ### Method matching

 The result after hot method marking is a set of hot compilations for each experiment.
 Some of these may be compilations of the same method.
 The tool can figure this out by grouping the compilations by their compilation method name.

 From the tool's output: